vishakh2494/Android/README.md

 application displays the description, precautions, suggestions, pre-medical conditions and so on.
 On patient’s necessity, he/she can locate the nearest hospital/drugstore.

-API’s Used/Implemented:
-Google API
-Hardware Camera Sensor API
+API’s Used/Implemented: Google API, Hardware Camera Sensor API, Location Sensor API, Multi-touch gesture
-Location Sensor API
-Multi-touch gesture